 Fortunately, there is a lot we can do to pacify Vata, and allow ourselves to be perfectly balanced despite the chill in the air!

-Tips for Balancing Vata
+over the counter tinidazole tablets Tips for Balancing Vata

 • Do your best to stay warm.
 Wear clothing made with soft fabrics in warming, calming colors like greens and golds.
 Vatas are extremely sensitive to touch, so avoid itchy wool.
 Cover your ears and your head when you go outside into the cold and wind.
 When inside, make sure that there is enough moisture in the air.
 Heaters tend to dry out the air, further aggravating Vata.
 Use a humidifier, and avoid sitting near drafts or fans.

 • Avoid stimulants.
 Coffee might sound great on a cold day, but caffeine is one of the worst aggravators of Vata.
 Instead opt for some Vata tea, or some warm water with lemon and sip it throughout the day.